brucemack/microlink/README.md

 ![Audio Preamp Schematic](docs/preamp-1.png)

-The microphone part will go away once the radio is integrated.
+The microphone part will not be used when the radio is integrated.
 I will probably leave the speaker/amplifier in for monitoring purposes.

 **Audio Input**

+This repeats some of the circuit shown above (minus the microphone gain).
+This also shows the circuit used for carrier detect (COS).
+The idea is to boost up the rig's audio output (U6) and then compare it to an adjustable threshold (U8).
+There is no debounce in the analog part of the COS circuit - that is all done in software.

 ![MicroLink Audio Input](docs/AudioInput.png)